Data security & protection policy

 It applies to all data that the company holds relating to identifiable individuals, even if that information technically falls outside of the Data Protection Act.
 This can include:

-This policy helps to protect E File UK Ltd and its customers from data security risks, including: Responsibilities
+This policy helps to protect E File UK Ltd and its customers from data security risks, including:

 Everyone who works for or with E File UK Ltd has some responsibility for ensuring data is collected, stored and handled appropriately.